 Race-based data in the criminal justice system

-This article by Dr. Mai Phan is part of our series, “Advancing justice,” which explores the relationship between human rights, poverty, racism, and the criminal justice system.
+This article is part of the series, “Advancing justice,” which explores the relationship between human rights, poverty, racism, and the criminal justice system.

 Over the past year, Canadian law enforcement has begun to engage with Indigenous, Black, and racialized communities over concerns regarding unfair treatment, systemic racial bias, and over-representation in the criminal justice system.
 Calls are growing more urgent for public sector organizations to systematically collect, analyze, and report race-based data to better understand and address issues in policing, court decisions, and incarceration experiences in Canada.
 The COVID-19 pandemic has thrown into sharp relief the dire consequences of structural inequalities and institutional blind-spots on our collective health and heavy burdens carried by marginalized communities.
 However, currently, we lack a comprehensive evidence base to inform systems change, guide policy-making, monitor the effectiveness of programs, or support decision-making.

 There are strong arguments for race-based data in the criminal justice system (Owusu-Bempah, 2011).
 It is hard to dispute that we need to better understand the impacts of how we currently administer justice and be more accountable to the public.
 The Royal Commission on Aboriginal Peoples (1996), Commission on Systemic Racism in the Criminal Justice System in Ontario (1996), the Truth and Reconciliation Commission (2015), and numerous other inquiries, reports, and studies (Owusu-Bempah et al., 2021) have called attention to structural inequities and persistent racial disparities in justice outcomes.